xvik/guice-persist-orient/README.md

 ##### Annotations

 `@Finder` allows you
-* to use stored function with `namedQuery` attribute (there are no named queries in orient, but functions are almost the same concept (if not better))
+* to use [function](https://github.com/orientechnologies/orientdb/wiki/Functions) with `namedQuery` attribute (there are no named queries in orient, but functions are close concept (but better))
 * define query with `query` attribute
 * override result collection implementation with `returnAs` attribute